gcfbelinario/gcfbelinario.github.io/README.md

 Hi, welcome!

-This is Gene, a Physicist from PH woot woot!
+This is Gene, a Physicist from PH woot woot!!

 <font color='red'>  This page is under construction. </font>